davxiao/davidxiao-web/content/post/building-a-website-in-2020/index.md

 1. Register a domain name.

 2. Set up Hugo as static site generator.
-3. Use a kick-starter theme to get you going quickly.
+3. Use a kick-starter theme to get going quickly.
-4. Deploy the new site to Firebase.
+4. Deploy the site to Firebase.
+5. Add your domain to the new site.

 ## 1. Register a domain name

 It's pretty straightforward.
-Come up with a domain name for your site, such as `davidxiao.me`.
-You want to be creative <3.
-The name is better to be concise and easy to remember.
+You come up with a great domain name.
+It is better to be concise and easy to remember.
+Be creative <3.

-Complete the domain registration on any [Domain Name Registrar](https://en.wikipedia.org/wiki/Domain_name_registrar) you prefer.
+Then complete the domain registration on any [Domain Name Registrar](https://en.wikipedia.org/wiki/Domain_name_registrar) you prefer.
 I use [Google Domains](https://domains.google/) but there are other good choices such as [Namecheap](https://namecheap.com/) and [Go Daddy](https://godaddy.com/).

 {{< figure src="googledomain.png" title="Register a domain name on Google Domains" >}}

 ## 2. Setting up Hugo

 [Hugo](https://gohugo.io/) is a [static site generator](https://en.wikipedia.org/wiki/Web_template_system#Static_site_generators).
 There are many other site generators, I picked Hugo for a few reasons:

 - It's [open source](https://en.wikipedia.org/wiki/Open_source) and backed by an active developer team and support community.
 - It's a monolithic program with no external dependencies.